radeva/notification-system/README.md

 The database is used to save the current status of each message.
 It can be checked anytime using the `GET /notifications/:id/status` endpoint.

+You can use [DBeaver](https://dbeaver.io/) or similar tool to review database.

 ## How to run locally?

 1. Set up your environment: